Pickwick Landing Go Green

 - The park further contributes to ecosystem health with permeable pavement in the cabin area, which allows water to filter through.

-- Staff encourage the use of native plants in the butterfly gardens and in the landscape.
+- Staff encourages the use of native plants in the butterfly gardens and in the landscape.

 - Volunteer litter pickup events are scheduled on a regular basis.